A Super Version of a Theorem of Fricke-Klein: Preliminaries

 \subsection{Invariant Theory}

-In this section, we want to introduce the necessary tools from classical invariant theory and adapt them to the $\mathbb{Z}_2$-graded case.
-Most of these results will generalize without adapting the proof.
-We follow \cite{kraft1996invariant} and \cite{mumford1994geometric}\\ First a short remark on $\operatorname{OSp}(1|2)$.
+In this section, we begin by reproving the Fricke-Klein case again with a method that directly aligns with the method of our main result.
+This explicit worked example should help elucidate the proof strategy for the supercase.
+Afterwards, we introduce the necessary tools from classical invariant theory and adapt them to the $\mathbb{Z}_2$-graded case.
+Most of these results will generalize without adapting the proof and can be skipped for the experienced reader.
+We follow \cite{kraft1996invariant} and \cite{mumford1994geometric}.\\ First a short remark on $\operatorname{OSp}(1|2)$.
 Since we have semisimple representations for $\operatorname{OSp}(1|2)$ we also get that it is linearly reductive.
-We start by showing the so-called Reynolds operator exists, which is important for the following decomposition. \begin{definition}[\cite{mumford1994geometric}] Let $R: V \rightarrow V$ be a linear map of a vector space $V$.
+We start by introducing the notion of a Reynolds operator. \begin{definition}[\cite{mumford1994geometric}] Let $R: V \rightarrow V$ be a linear map of a vector space $V$.
 Let $G$ be an algebraic group G, which acts on V rationally.
 It is called a Reynolds operator if $R$ is a projection onto $V^G$, the space of invariant vectors in $V$. \end{definition} Suppose this operator exists and let $Y$ be a subvariety of $X$.
 Then we have a short exact sequence of $G$-modules, which by linear reductivity gives us also a splitting and hence the diagram

 The induced map on invariant subrings is surjective by the Reynolds property and we can check injectivity by diagram chasing.Therefore,